 For many people, the proof is simply looking in a mirror.
 If you stick with this diet and are seeing positive weight loss results, it’s likely a sign that things are working.

 If you want to get more scientific about it, it’s possible to use keto test strips or even a blood monitor to verify that you have achieved ketosis.
+However, working with a keto coach may be helpful at the start of your keto journey to ensure your following the keto diet in a safe and healthy way.

 Is the Keto Diet Right for Everyone?